 - making sure students with DCD have access to seats in the classroom that are close to the entry, front of the room and near resources

 - providing suitable seating and desks.
-Students’ feet should be flat on the floor, and be able to rest forearms comfortably on the table
+Students’ feet should be flat on the floor and they should be able to rest their forearms comfortably on the table

 - having a clearly labelled, central space with easily accessible resources, including options for adapted scissors, larger grip pencils, larger print or lines on pages and slanted writing boards

 - allowing flexible options for unpacking of bags.
-For example, on a flat surface such as the table or desk
+For example, on a flat surface, such as a table or desk

 - having flexible seating options and supports as necessary for sitting on the floor.
 For example, a supportive cushion, bucket seat or bean bag